pruzko/hakuin/README.md

 ## For Researchers
-This repository is maintained to fit the needs of security practitioners.
+This repository is actively developed to fit the needs of security practitioners.
 Researchers looking to reproduce the experiments described in our paper should install the [frozen version](https://zenodo.org/record/7804243) as it contains the original code, experiment scripts, and an instruction manual for reproducing the results.

 #### Cite Hakuin